andrew/ultimate-awesome/README.md

 - [awesome-smarthome](https://github.com/pfalcon/awesome-smarthome) - Curated list of awesome SmartHome/Home Automation things (open and leaving users in control).
 - [awesome-mcp-servers](https://github.com/tensorblock/awesome-mcp-servers) - A comprehensive collection of Model Context Protocol (MCP) servers.
 - [awesome-awesome-wm](https://github.com/atsepkov/awesome-awesome-wm) - A curated list of awesome tools/scripts/configs for Awesome Window Manager.
-- [awesome-saas-services](https://github.com/GetStream/awesome-saas-services) - A curated list of the best in class SaaS services for developers and business owners.
 - [awesome-time-series-segmentation-papers](https://github.com/lzz19980125/awesome-time-series-segmentation-papers) - This repository contains a reading list of papers on Time Series Segmentation.
 This repository is still being continuously improved.
 - [awesome-data-leadership](https://github.com/ronikobrosly/awesome-data-leadership) - A curated list of awesome posts, videos, and articles on leading a data team (small and large).
 - [Awesome-time-series](https://github.com/cure-lab/Awesome-time-series) - A comprehensive survey on the time series domains.